Alexanderbrandhaug/tibberAPI/README.md

 ## tibberAPI

 Connects to tibber-graphQL API and subscribes to live-data from Tibber pulse.
 Send push-notifications to your tibber-application on your cellphone when reaching a self-set Kw-threshold (effect).
-Then waits for n-amount of time before re-sending another message, given you're still above the said threshold.
+Then waits for n-amount of time before re-sending another message, given you're still above said threshold.

 requirements: